korhner/jekyll-now/_posts/2015-01-03-hibernate-performance-traps-part-1.markdown

 The benefits are huge (almost 10 times faster and without loading a single unneeded object from database) and will grow proportional to number of mails the user has.
-The problem with this approach is that the query will not affect in-memory state of the objects and it is recommended to reload the objects in a new transaction when needed.
+The problem with this approach is that the query will not affect in-memory state of the objects and it is recommended to reload the objects in a new session or execute such bulk operations in the beginning of a session before persistence cache caches any of affected objects.
+You also lose some of the benefits Hibernate provides such as optimistic locking so better make sure you have enough data to justify it.
+This is best to be done when optimizing your code and profiling for bottlenecks as premature unneeded optimization is often a common source of problems.